imalka90/laboratory-practice-portfolio-Operating-System-Application-Security/README.md

 ## Portfolio Objective

-The purpose of this portfolio is to capture execution evidence, security registry tweaks, system policy templates, and analytical reflections across 6 specialized Operating System security tasks[cite: 2].
-Each module serves to validate my capability in securing Windows environments, mitigating network-level denial-of-service attacks, applying security templates, and hardening application configurations[cite: 2].
+The purpose of this portfolio is to capture execution evidence, security registry tweaks, system policy templates, and analytical reflections across 6 specialized Operating System security tasks.
+Each module serves to validate my capability in securing Windows environments, mitigating network-level denial-of-service attacks, applying security templates, and hardening application configurations.

 ---